This Impala goes from unimpressive to remarkable.

 It was now time to take on the interior.
 The seats were in excellent condition so all that was done was freshening them up with red dye.
 Front and rear door panels were built as well as a center console and rear package tray which were then wrapped in red vinyl by Mechell.
 He followed up by installing a new carpet to match the color scheme.
 The headliner and cell panels were the final step in finishing the interior.

 The suspension was next on the list.
 The front suspension has a full stack of chrome 4 ton springs, 8 inch cylinders, and 1 1/2 inch extended upper A-Arms.
 The chrome springs, chrome cylinders, and the unbreakable carrier bearing were purchased from Big City of City Dreams.
 The rear suspension is still a work in progress.
 The rear axle was shortened by 2 inches by Pyle brothers in Baytown, Texas.
-The chrome plating on wishbone and the rear end was already done when Mechell purchased the car.
-Since the complete hydraulic setup was not complete before we photographed the car, we were unable to get underneath to get those photos.
+The chrome plating on the wishbone and the rear end was already done when Mechell purchased the car.
+Since the complete hydraulic setup was not finished before we photographed the car, we were unable to get underneath to get those photos.

-For sound, Thomas installed a Pioneer 6×9 in the front dash, 2 Pioneer 6 inch speakers in the rear to handle the highs.
+For sound, Thomas installed a Pioneer 6×9 in the front dash and 2 Pioneer 6 inch speakers in the rear to handle the highs.
 Two Kicker 15 inch subs can be found in the trunk for that bump in the trunk.
 A planet audio 1000 watt, 4 channel amp provides the power and it’s all controlled by a Pioneer head unit.

 BlaSSé rides on 13×7 OG Wire wheels on 155/80/13 Travelstar Tires.
 The wheels were painted kandy red by Thomas before handing the wheels off to graffiti artist Ceez Martinez to mural them up.
 Total build time up til now was about a year and a half for Thomas.
-We’d like to say that he continues to work on the car, but shortly after we photographed it, Mechell sold BlaSSé to purchase a 1957 Chey Bel-Air; his dream car since he was a boy after his father owned one.
+We’d like to say that he continues to work on the car, but shortly after we photographed it, Mechell sold BlaSSé to purchase a 1957 Chevy Bel-Air; his dream car since he was a boy after his father owned one.
 We’re sure the new owners in the Fort Worth Area will really appreciate the work that Thomas has put into the 63.

 When we asked Thomas why he chose the name BlaSSé, he pointed us to the Google definition of the word blasé, which means unimpressed.
 He had seen it all before and when this 1963 Impala SS entered his life, there was nothing more special about it than any other Impala that he had ever seen or owned before.
 After the hard work he put into it, we’d say this car is anything but.